 Tai Chi and Qigong work on the body in a holistic way where physical, emotional, psychological and spiritual health are seen as ‘one’.
-There are three main aspects to training; posture and alignment of the body through powerful movement, deep diaphragm breathing, and awareness, also described as intention and focus.
+There are three main aspects to training; posture and alignment of the body through powerful movement, deep diaphragmatic breathing, and awareness, also described as intention and focus.

-This page provides general health and wellbeing benefits that can be found when practicing Tai Chi, Qigong and meditation regularly and accurately.
-From a Traditional Chinese Medicine perspective, physical and mental health is approached from a more holistic viewpoint, rather than one specific cause of disease, symptom and treatment.
+This page provides the general health and wellbeing benefits that can be found when practicing Tai Chi, Qigong and meditation regularly and accurately.
+From a Traditional Chinese Medicine perspective, physical and mental health are approached from a holistic viewpoint, rather than one specific cause of disease, symptom and treatment.
 However as we live in a Western world, and most students are under treatment of Western medicine, we have noted the common names of conditions.

 As a Tai Chi, Qigong and Meditation instructor, Nicola is not qualified to give medical advice and asks new students to seek permission from their Doctor before commencing an exercise programme.